 - Tennis Elbow (lateral epicondylitis) is a term for severe elbow tendonitis, or an inflammation, soreness, or pain on the outside (lateral) part of the upper arm near the elbow.

 - The cause is usually common extensor tendinosis or a partial tear in the tendon fibers, which connect muscle to the bone.
-The traditional term tendinitis refers to the acute (recent) inflammatory stage of tendon injury, while the new term, tendinosis refers to the chronic injury when inflammatory cells are no longer seen, but the tendon is worn.
+Of the tendinopathies, the traditional term tendinitis refers to the acute (recent) inflammatory stage of tendon injury, while the new term, tendinosis refers to the chronic injury when inflammatory cells are no longer seen, but the tendon is worn.

 - Symptoms include elbow pain that gradually worsens and radiates outside of the elbow to the forearm and to the back of the hand.